pulumi/docs/pulumi-hugo/themes/default/content/blog/mlops-huggingface-llm-aws-sagemaker-python/index.md

 Once your stack has finished deploying, use this rudimentary Python snippet to test the deployed SageMaker endpoint.

-> NOTE: notice that we are using `us-east-1` in this script, be sure to change the reagion in python to match the reagion you deployed the SageMaker endpoint into.
+> NOTE: notice that we are using `us-east-1` in this script, be sure to change the reagion in python to match the region you deployed the SageMaker endpoint into.

 ### 4. Save the following python snippet as `test.py`